fgarci03/grunt-json-structure-diff/README.md

 # grunt-json-structure-diff

-> Compare 2 JSON objects for structure equality, despite the actual content
+> Compare JSON files for structure equality, despite the actual content

 ## Important Note
 This plugin is on **EARLY** stage of development, is not properly tested, and does not yet allow a number of customizations I planned for it.
 Be careful if you use it on your projects!
-Make sure you provide the exact version you want to use until a stable version is released.
+Make sure you provide the exact version you want to use until a (more) stable version is released (from 0.1.0 and after).

 ## Getting Started
 This plugin requires Grunt.